0x000E/hinata/README.md

 <br><br>

 # hinata
 A Neural Network developed using Python.
-Hinata is currently configured to run with the [MNIST database](https://en.wikipedia.org/wiki/MNIST_database).
+Hinata is currently configured for training and testing with the [MNIST database](https://en.wikipedia.org/wiki/MNIST_database).

 ## Documentation